mxkoder/book-library/README.md

 The API has access to Reader, Book, Genre, and Author tables.
 Users (Readers) are able to create an entry for themselves and associate books with their account.
 Genre and Author information is kept in seperate but associated tables, allowing users to search the database by genre or author.
 There is also password authentification, and after a user creates a password it is hidden in the API, and other users are not able to access it.

+This project is currently backend only, I may add a frontend in the future, or repurpose it into another project.

 ## Setup
-The project uses JavaScript, Express.js, Node, and Sequelize.
+The project uses JavaScript, Express.js, Node.js, and Sequelize.
 Testing is done using Chai, Supertest, and Mocha.

 Download and initial setup: